 Does the Comprehensive Plan include community trail planning?

 Yes, since 1995 the Comprehensive Plan has incorporated the Bend Urban Trails Plan.
 The 2005 Comprehensive Plan also incorporated the Deschutes River Trail Action Plan, jointly adopted by the District and the City of Bend.
 In 2008 the District adopted its own Trails Master Plan that includes an inventory of existing facilities and identifies the future need for additional trails.

 How are District development projects funded?

-Most of the facility needs identified in the Comprehensive Plan are development projects designed to meet existing and/or future community needs.
-Approximately 50% these projects are a requisite of community growth and will be funded with system development charges (SDC).
-SDCs are fees paid when new homes are built.
-These fees can only be used to provide future park and facility capacity demanded by new residents.
-SDCs cannot be used to develop additional facility capacity to provide for existing need or to increase levels of service beyond that which current residents enjoy.
-Nor can SDCs be used for facility maintenance or rehabilitation.
-The district conducted an extensive review and revision of it’s SDC Methodology in 2008-09.
-The non-SDC eligible projects identified on the District’s Capital Improvement Plan utilize tax dollars and alternative funding sources.
-Some of the larger projects called for in the Plan may require future bonding support approved by voters in a general election.
+Most of the needs identified in the Comprehensive Plan are development projects designed to meet existing and/or future community needs.
+Many of these projects are a requisite of community growth and will be funded with System Development Charges (SDC).
+SDCs are fees paid when new homes are constructed.
+These fees can only be used to provide future park and facility capacity to meet the needs of a growing population.
+Projects not eligible for SDC funding can utilize tax dollars and alternative funding sources.
+Larger projects may require future bonding support approved by voters in a general election.

 How are citizens involved in the comprehensive planning process?